 With low population levels and high quality of life, Australia is a country where expatriates do not feel like leaving.
 Australia has favorable weather.
 Settling in is not a hassle.
 There are many options when it comes to food and recreation.
-However, poor public transportation and below-average childcare are concern areas.
+However, poor public transportation and below-average childcare are concerned areas.

 10: Hong Kong:

 A perfect example of “East meets the West”, this Chinese protectorate is a bustling land with a population of over seven million.
 Hong Kong has outgrown mainland China, having its own currency and set of laws.
 Job opportunities are plenty, with high salaries and large disposable income.
 Advanced healthcare systems and quality of education are other positive factors.